-Within the 50m by 50m site, lay out the three 50 transects parallel to each other, 25m apart and perpendicular to shore (see site layout).
+Within the site, lay out the three 50 metre transects parallel to each other, 25 m apart and perpendicular to shore (see site layout).
 Within each of the quadrats placed for sampling, complete the following steps:

 Step 1.
 Take a Photograph of the quadrat